 The Kenya Cancer Feed A Patient Program

-The Kenya Cancer Association Feed A Patient Program (KENCASA FAPP) is an initiative and program of the Kenya Cancer Association (KENCASA) that was initiated after KENCASA noted the plight of many cancer patients attending treatment at the Kenyatta National Hospital.
+The Kenya Cancer Association Feed A Patient Program (KENCANSA FAPP) is an initiative and program of the Kenya Cancer Association (KENCANSA) that was initiated after KENCANSA noted the plight of many cancer patients attending treatment at the Kenyatta National Hospital.

 As nutrition forms an integral part of human well-being, it would be accepted that healthy meals play a critical role in the healing and treatment process of a patient.
 Sadly, patients would wait in long queues and many times skip meals as they await treatment with the fear of having another patient go ahead of them or sometimes many are not able to afford a meal.

-Persuaded by a strategic pillar of cancer patient support, KENCASA decided to stand in the gap and in partnership with Kenyatta National Hospital with the support of the Relay for Life Kenya launched KENCASA FAPP.
+Persuaded by a strategic pillar of cancer patient support, KENCANSA decided to stand in the gap and in partnership with Kenyatta National Hospital with the support of the Relay for Life Kenya launched KENCANSA FAPP.